nununo/pyVela2017/README.md

 About the "audio sensor"
 -----------------------
-The "audio sensor" leverages the `arecord` ALSA utility's capability of monitoring an audio input without actually recording any audio.
+The "audio sensor" leverages the `arecord` ALSA utility's capability of monitoring an audio input without actually recording.

 Under the hood, an `arecord` instance is spawned with a command line like:
 ```